 For specialist tax advice, please refer to an accountant or tax specialist.

 To set up a Will, you will need to speak to a solicitor or Will writing specialist.
-Will writing is not regulated by the Financial Conduct Authority.
+Will writing and trusts are not regulated by the Financial Conduct Authority.